-Prerequisite: RE 1 or equivalent\ 3 hours lecture weekly
+Prerequisite: RE 1 or equivalent 3 hours lecture weekly

-Economic trends in real estate and land use; dynamic factors which create values in real estate; background for more specialized courses in real estate operation and techniques.
+Economic trends in real estate and land use; dynamic factors which create values in real estate; background for more specialized courses in real

-\Equivalence to RE 1 can be possession of a California Real Estate Sales License or ability to take the broker's examination.
+Equivalence to RE1 can be possession of a California Real Estate Sales License or ability to take the broker's examination. estate operation and techniques.
+Meets one of the requirements for the Real Estate Broker's License.
+(2)

-RE 8 - 3 units Escrow I: Fundamentals
+RE 8 - 3 units Fundamentals of Escrow

-Prerequisite: None 3 hours lecture weekly Covers the function, principles, and methods of escrows involving title to real and personal and methods of escrows involving title to real and personal property; introduces escrow terminology, forms, and procedures.
+Covers the function, principles, and methods of escrows involving title to real and personal property; introduces escrow terminology, forms, and procedures.
+(2)

-RE 9 - 3 units Escrow II: Procedures
+RE 9 - 3 units Escrow Procedures

-Prerequisite: RE8 or equivalent 3 hours lecture weekly
+Prerequisite: RE8 3 hours lecture weekly

-Advanced escrow course covering more unusual and complex types of escrows and evaluating possible solutions; emphasis on real estate transactions, with some personal property and bulk sales also analyzed.
+Advanced escrow course covering more unusual and complex types of escrows and evaluating possible solutions; emphasis on real estate transactions, with some personal property also analyzed.
+(2)

-RE 10 - 3 units Escrow III: Problems
+RE 10-3 units Escrow III: Problems